ReStackor Home

 ReStackor uses fundamental fluid dynamics to accurately compute flow through the clicker bleed circuits

-For a fluid flow the force is the pressure time the area (F=PA), the mass is the fluid contained within a small axial slice of the flow (m= rho A dx) and the acceleration is the change in fluid velocity (a=du/dt).
+For a fluid flow the force is the pressure times the area (F=PA), the mass is the fluid contained within a small axial slice of the flow (m= rho A dx) and the acceleration is the change in fluid velocity (a=du/dt).
 With these definitions Newtons equation becomes:

 Bernoulli Equation Developed in 1738